andesse/HUE-CLIP-API.Node-RED-Flows/README.md

 I attached some pictures how the flows / payload / xy Color look like.

-For a full API Documentation you cloud create an Account at: https://developers.meethue.com/
+For a full API Documentation you could create an Account at: https://developers.meethue.com/

 Hope if some of you can end the struggle with not working contribs!
 If you need help, pull a request or start a discussion, Thanks!